 - Students: Any class day missed as a result of an emergency closing will be rescheduled as appropriate.
-Contact your instructor for information regarding your specific circumstance. - Employees: During school session, you will be notified by a COM alert regarding temporary cancellations or campus closings.
+Contact your instructor for information regarding your specific circumstance. - Employees: Will always be notified via a COM Alert regarding temporary cancelations or campus closings.